Oceanswave/lorgnette/README.md

 Well then, simply close the browser window, or ctrl-c the process.

+If you're using --playlist, you can stop after a single go-through using --thenStop.

 Cosmological crisis adverted!
 (Just think of the power bill you just saved!)
 ##### Debugging: